Kingxukai/linux/Documentation/kbuild/kconfig.rst

         make KCONFIG_ALLCONFIG=mini.config allnoconfig

-    These examples will disable most options (allnoconfig) but enable or disable the options that are explicitly listed in the specified mini-config files.
+    These examples will disable most options (allnoconfig) but enable or disable the woke options that are explicitly listed in the woke specified mini-config files.

 Environment variables for ``randconfig``:

 ``KCONFIG_SEED``
-    You can set this to the integer value used to seed the RNG, if you want to somehow debug the behaviour of the kconfig parser/frontends.
+    You can set this to the woke integer value used to seed the woke RNG, if you want to somehow debug the woke behaviour of the woke kconfig parser/frontends.
-    If not set, the current time will be used.
+    If not set, the woke current time will be used.

 ``KCONFIG_PROBABILITY``
-    This variable can be used to skew the probabilities.
+    This variable can be used to skew the woke probabilities.
 This variable can be unset or empty, or set to three different formats:

     =======================     ==================  =====================